DevExpress/devextreme-documentation/api-reference/_hidden/dxGanttContextMenu/items.md

 **Custom Items**

-To add a custom context menu item, specify its [text](/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/contextMenu/items/#text) and optional settings (for example, a name or category).
+To add a custom context menu item, specify its [text](/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/contextMenu/items/#text) and optional settings (for example, name or category).
 Use the [customCommand](/Documentation/ApiReference/UI_Widgets/dxGantt/Events/#customCommand) event to handle clicks on custom context menu items.

 ---